lowrycito/handbook/pages/study-manual-general-handbook.md

       * 38.5.1.
 Temple ClothingThis chapter covers a variety of issues and Church policies.
       * 38.5.2.
 Obtaining Temple Clothing and GarmentsThis chapter covers a variety of issues and Church policies.
       * 38.5.3.
 Garments and Temple Clothing for Members Who Have Disabilities or AllergiesThis chapter covers a variety of issues and Church policies.
       * 38.5.4.
-Making Temple ApronsThis chapter covers a variety of issues and Church policies.
+Making Temple ClothingThis chapter covers a variety of issues and Church policies.
       * 38.5.5.
-Wearing and Caring for the GarmentThis chapter covers a variety of issues and Church policies.
+Wearing the GarmentThis chapter covers a variety of issues and Church policies.
       * 38.5.6.
 Wearing the Garment in the MilitaryThis chapter covers a variety of issues and Church policies.
       * 38.5.7.
 Disposing of Garments and Ceremonial Temple ClothingThis chapter covers a variety of issues and Church policies.
       * 38.5.8.
 Temple Burial ClothingThis chapter covers a variety of issues and Church policies.